toponedev/topone-api/token-api-doc.md

+#### About Token
+* Token is used for order authentication.
+* The Token is valid for one hour, you should get a new one every hour.

 #### How To Get Token

 * Login in [https://top.one](https://top.one),visit the user center page,ask for your AppId and AppKey by binding a specific IP address.